kosonocky/kosonocky.github.io/books.markdown

 - Enchiridion <span style="color:gray">by Epictetus</span>
 - Surely You’re Joking Mr. Feynman <span style="color:gray">by Richard Feynman</span>
 - What Do You Care What Other People Think? <span style="color:gray">by Richard Feynman</span>
+- The History of Sexuality Vol. 1: <span style="color:gray">by Michel Foucault</span>
 - Man’s Search for Meaning <span style="color:gray">by Viktor Frankl</span>
 - The Pursuit of Italy <span style="color:gray">by David Gilmore</span>
 - Genius <span style="color:gray">by James Gleick</span>